 The I.F.E. program in Paris, Strasbourg or Brussels consists of five weeks of classes, followed by a 12-week field research/internship.
 At the end of the program, a 40-50 page research paper on a related topic is due.
 The research will be conducted under the supervision of a university professor on site.
 Here's a list of W&M student projects.

-William & Mary students will receive 16 credits for this semester abroad.
+William & Mary students will receive a maximum of 12 FREN credits for a semester abroad.
+These 12 credits will count for a major or minor in French & Francophone Studies.
+Any credits on top of this limit will count as generic MDLL elective credits.
 If you have any question, please contact Professor Michael Leruth.

 Zarine Kharazian- Paris- SciencesPo, Centre de recherches internationales

 Zarine worked as an assistant researcher with CERI, a renowned center for IR research and joint laboratory of Sciences Po and the CNRS.
 Zarine was assigned to a research project entitled ITIC and aimed at analyzing modern political uses of new information and communication technologies.
 She was assigned to the topic of Five Eyes, an intelligence network federating several Anglophone countries, especially as related to the Snowden affair.
 Her theme is to demonstrate the limits of any cultural familiarity linking the member countries.

 Rachel Larned- Brussels - ESISC - European Strategic Intelligence and Security Center

 In her internship, Rachel is a research assistant with this think tank and intelligence consulting service.
 Rachel was assigned to work on Francophone countries and in particular the Congo and Burkina Faso.
 She participates in briefings, lends a hand with translations of documentation concerning North Africa, and generates analytic notes.
 Her research topic was tied to events in Francophone Africa, particularly The Republic of the Congo.